studiokeywi/chic/chic/README.md

 </script>
 ```

-If you are using a bundler, then you can download and install via npm:
+If you are using a modern front end framework or bundler for front end, then you can download and install via npm:

-`npm i @studiokeywi/chic` (if you want users to see pretty messages when using their browser console)
-`npm i -D @studiokeywi/chic` (if you want pretty messages for your development only)
+`npm i @studiokeywi/chic` (or use `npm i -D @studiokeywi/chic` if your bundler/compiler will manage development dependencies)

 And then import it at the top of your file(s):